eric-taix/sonni/README.md

 ==============

 - Create a new Eclipse Juno workspace
-- Download the zip file and extract it in your workspace
+- Download the zip file and extract all sub-projects (org.jug.*) it in your workspace
 - Import projects using 'File - Import - Existing projects from workspace'
 - Open the file 'org.jug.montpellier.sonni.target/vaadin.target'
 - Click on the right upper link 'Set as Target Plateform'